 —Senior program officer Michael Davidson explains why the Trust has played a leadership role in this initiative.

 At the August 17 unveiling of the Our Great Rivers Vision, Mayor Rahm Emanuel announced his support: “Our Great Rivers identifies concrete ways to continue to invest in our riverfront in ways that strengthen and connect neighborhoods and improve the quality of life of all Chicagoans.”

 Completed in summer 2016, the visioning process was led by Metropolitan Planning Council, under the guidance of a diverse leadership commission and resource group.
 More than 6,000 people contributed their ideas.

 As a community foundation, we provide the greatest service to our donors when we maximize their charitable impact.
 And we provide the greatest service to our neighborhoods when we respond to strategic opportunities—when an investment of philanthropic leadership and capital holds the power to help them flourish.
 We welcome donors to partner with us in collective philanthropy for truly transformational impact.

-We encourage you to reach out to your relationship manager, or contact the Trust’s director of development, Antonio Martinez Jr. to learn how you can become involved with the Our Great Rivers Fund.
+We encourage you to reach out to your relationship manager to learn how you can become involved with the Our Great Rivers Fund.